 Color batter with pink and green gel food coloring.
 Color batter in 2 bowls with 2 shades of pink.
 And color batter in the 3rd bowl with the least amount of cake batter (use about 1-2 tablespoons) with green food coloring.

 Spoon colored whoopie pie batter into piping bags.
 Cut a small opening on each bag.

 Spray whoopie pie baking pan with a non-stick spray, (step 1).
 Then pipe the uncolored batter into each cavity, (step 2-3).

 Smooth the tops with back of the spoon dipped in water, (step 1-2).

 HOW TO MAKE A ROSE PATTERN

-- Then take light pink batter and pipe short curved lines around dark dot in the center.
-Starting in middle and going outwards.
+- Then take light pink batter and pipe short curved lines around the dark dot in the center.
+Starting in the middle and going outwards.
 Keep gaps between the lines.

-- Lastly fill in the gaps with darker shade of pink batter.
+- Lastly, fill in the gaps with a darker shade of pink batter.

 BAKE WHOOPIE PIES